scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    :label:`MPI-Speed-up`

 The overall performance is very similar to the Dask implementation: it scales almost ideally up to 24 CPU cores (a single node) but then drops to a very low efficiency (Figure :ref:`MPI-Speed-up`).
-A detailed analysis of the time spent on computation versus communication (Figure :ref:`MPItimestackedcomparison` A) shows that the communication and overheads are englibible up to 24 cores (single node) and only moderately increases for larger |Ncores|.
+A detailed analysis of the time spent on computation versus communication (Figure :ref:`MPItimestackedcomparison` A) shows that the communication and overheads are negligible up to 24 cores (single node) and only moderately increases for larger |Ncores|.
 The largest fraction of the calculations is always spent on the calculation of RMSD arrays with I/O (computation time).
-Although the computation time  decreases with increasing number of cores for a sigle node, it increases again when increasing |Ncores| further, in a pattern similar to what we saw earlier for Dask.
+Although the computation time  decreases with increasing number of cores for a single node, it increases again when increasing |Ncores| further, in a pattern similar to what we saw earlier for Dask.

 .. figure:: figs/MPItimestackedcomparison.pdf